Bank transfers

 **Before you start:** the OMS API is in early access.
 Every endpoint, including the ones in this guide, requires an early-access API key.
 [Request access](https://info.polygon.technology/get-early-access?utm_source=docs\&utm_medium=card\&utm_campaign=oms_access) before you begin.

-Authenticate by exchanging your API key and secret for a bearer token at `POST /auth/token`, then send it as `Authorization: Bearer {token}` on every request.
+Authenticate by exchanging your API key and secret for a bearer token at `POST /auth/token`, then send it as `Authorization: Bearer {accessToken}` on every request.
+Every mutating request (`POST` and `PATCH`) also requires an `Idempotency-Key` header.
 See [Get started](/payments/get-started) for the full flow.

 </Note>

-This flow sends USDC from a customer's wallet to an onchain address.
-OMS infers the `cryptoToCrypto` type from the source and destination asset pair.
+This flow sends USDC from a customer's wallet to a US bank account over ACH.
+OMS infers the `cryptoToFiatAccount` direction from the source and destination instruments.

 <CodeGroup>